 11 – 13 May 2017, Villa Vigoni, Lake Como, Italy

-The Max Planck Institute for Comparative Public Law and International Law (MPIL), the Istituto di Ricerche sulla Pubblica Amministrazione (IRPA) and Villa Vigoni, German Italian Centre for European Excellence are convening a three-day international conference to take place from 11 – 13 May 2017 at Villa Vigoni, Lake Como, Italy.
+The Max Planck Institute for Comparative Public Law and International Law – MPIL – (Prof. Anne Peters and Dr. Valentina Volpe), in cooperation with the German-Italian Centre for European Excellence Villa Vigoni (Prof. Immacolata Amodeo and Dr. Julian Stefenelli) and the Istituto di ricerche sulla pubblica amministrazione – IRPA – (Prof. Stefano Battini), organised a three-day international conference which took place from 11 to 13 May 2017 at Villa Vigoni, Lake Como, Italy.

-The Sentenza 238/2014 exemplifies the tension between, on the one hand, the international rule of law and respect for one of its traditional core principles, i.e. State immunity (as embodied in the ICJ judgment) and on the other hand, the idea of universal human rights, including a potential right to remedy (as exemplified by the Constitutional Court’s insistence on access to a judge for the victims).
-More than two years after the Sentenza, a solution balancing these antagonistic concerns does not seem to be in sight.
-Apart from the conflict between State immunity and human rights protection, the judgment raises further theoretical questions concerning the relationship between international law and domestic law and the role of domestic courts in the formation and change of international customary law, along with the issue of separation of powers in a democratic state.
+Sentenza 238/2014 exemplifies the tension between, on the one hand, the international rule of law and respect for one of its traditional core principles, i.e. State immunity (as embodied in the ICJ judgment) and, on the other hand, the idea of universal human rights, including a potential right to a remedy (as exemplified by the Constitutional Court’s insistence on access to a judge for the victims).
+Apart from the conflict between State immunity and human rights protection, the judgment raises further theoretical issues: the relationship between international law and domestic law, the role of domestic courts in the formation and development of international customary law, and the issue of separation of powers in a democratic state.

-The venue of the event has a deep symbolic value.
-Villa Vigoni is a German State property situated in Italian territory and the seat of a cultural and research centre intended to promote exchanges between Germany and Italy in the fields of culture, politics and economics.
-In the past, measures of constraint have been taken by Italian authorities on this property in order to ensure the payment of compensation by the German State to victims of Nazi crimes.
+The conference took place from Thursday 11th until Saturday 13th May 2017 at the Villa Vigoni, Lake Como in Italy – a venue with a deep symbolic significance.
+Villa Vigoni is a German State property and the seat of a cultural and research centre intended to promote exchanges between Germany and Italy in the fields of culture, politics and economics.
+In the past, enforcement measures have been imposed by Italian authorities on this property in order to ensure the payment of compensation by Germany to victims of Nazi crimes.

 Phone: +49 (0) 6221 482307